Ian Gregory, Co-Director (Department of History)

 Ruth Byrne, PhD Student (Departments of History and Linguistics & English Language)

 My research explores the use of corpus linguistics (the machine-assisted analysis of language in very large bodies of text) as a means of approaching historical ‘Big Data’.
 A historian by training, I’m interested in how Corpus Linguistics can help us to digest the ever-growing digital archive.
 More specifically, I look at attitudes towards immigrants and refugees in nineteenth century newspapers.
 My PhD is ESRC-funded and conducted in collaboration with the British Library, London.
 Click here for a video summary of my current research.
+My research won was awarded the 2018 The Gale Dissertation Research Fellowship in Nineteenth-Century Media.

 Keith Cheverst (School of Computing & Communications)